acorg/light-matter/data/README.md

 # Eukariotic Linear Motifs (ELM)

 The eukariotic linear motif database is a repository of eukariotic linear motifs.
-Currently (13 July 2016) 251 classes and 2799 ELM instances are present in the database.
-Each class can be described by a regex.
+Currently (13 July 2016) 251 ELM classes and 2799 ELM instances are present in the database.
+Each class can be described by a regex and can have multiple instances.
 239 instances are specific to viruses.
 Only the classes which have instances specific to viruses are used here.

 ELM classes can be downloaded by clicking on 'export 251 classes as tsv' on this [http://elm.eu.org/elms](http://elm.eu.org/elms) page.